johnston9/MS3-Shot-Caller/README.md

   The bulk of the page is used to show the different departments on which the user can click to view each department's communications.
-  Central to the site is clarity and specificy.
+  Central to the site is clarity and specificity.
 The first measure of this is the separation of all the production communications into nine departments.

   This page also allows the user to download the latest script and shot list, to add messages